Wetar Strait: Geography

 The strait separates the island of Wetar from the eastern part of the island of Timor.
-It thus lies between the nations of Indonesia to the north and East Timor to the south.
+It thus lies between the nations of Indonesia to the north and Timor-Leste to the south.
 At its narrowest point, it is 42.6 km across.

 To the north west of the strait is the island of Atauro.
 To the west of the strait, and linking with it, is Ombai Strait.

 To the east of the two straits are the south eastern reaches of the Banda Sea, and the southernmost of the Maluku Islands.

 Wetar Strait is enclosed by the Banda Sea, the southern limit of which runs from the eastern extremity of Timor along its north coast as far as longitude 125° East.
 From that point, the sea's western limit heads north to Alor, where it starts a further run, along Alor's south coast, around its east point, and beyond.

 As such, the strait is one of two deep water passages in the Indonesian archipelago that link the waters of the Pacific and Indian Oceans, the other one being Ombai Strait.
 The archipelago is the only interocean connection on earth at low latitudes, and the exchange of water between the two oceans is known as the Indonesian Throughflow (ITF).

 The ITF flows in a generally north east to south west direction.
 Its main pathway runs from the Pacific Ocean into the Banda Sea via the Celebes Sea, Makassar Strait and the Java and Flores Seas.
 Some of the ITF then passes directly into Ombai Strait, and some of it flows there indirectly, around Wetar Island's eastern end, and then via Wetar Strait.

 By this and other ITF pathways, nutrient-rich water from the Pacific Ocean runs into the Indian Ocean, at a rate 50 times faster than the discharge of the Amazon River.
 During El Niño, the water is cooler and inhibits rain.